The Templer Foundation: Erin’s Light; An Early Intervention Program

 Why Early Intervention?

 A child’s early years of development are the most critical and act as the basis for the future gaining of skills.
 Early identification of a child with a disability or a child who is not developing at a characteristic rate needs intervention.
 Early detection or intervention services may prevent further delays/deficits and lessen the effects of an existing disability.
-The Templer Foundation strongly believes that every journey begins with the first step at high quality early intervention services; services that can change a child’s developmental trajectory and improve outcomes for children, families, and communities around the world.
-In addition, The Templer Foundation has launched Early Intervention programs globally, in efforts to increase the awareness of children and/ or families with disabilities and educate parents on the early detection and path to intervention.
+The Templer Foundation strongly believes that every journey begins with the first step and aims to provide quality early intervention services; services that can change a child’s developmental trajectory and improve outcomes for children, families, and communities around the world.
+In addition, The Templer Foundation has launched Early Intervention programs globally, in efforts to increase the awareness of children and families living with disabilities and to educate parents and care-givers on the early detection and the path to intervention.

 Any child, infant, toddler or young adult struggling with basic learning is eligible for early intervention.